MarekK82/Back-it-up-like-Time-Machine/README.md

 Description
 -----------

 First a full backup is performed, followed by incremental backups hard linking into the latest previous backup.
 That way each incremental backup is implicit a full backup.

+### Timeline ###

+The timeline consists of a folder containing all the backups made.

+### Backup ###

+A backup is a folder inside the timeline, whose name is given with the format `YYYYMMDDTHHMMSS`, which is according to the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) specificartion.
+Each backup is an *hard linked* incremental backup of the previous backup in the timeline, which means every backup is a full backup.

 Setup